paritytech/substrate/bin/node-template/README.md

 The Substrate project in this repository uses the [FRAME](https://substrate.dev/docs/en/knowledgebase/runtime/frame) framework to construct a blockchain runtime.
+FRAME allows you to declare domain-specific logic in modules called "pallets".
-This means that the code that defines the runtime is separated into modules called "pallets".
-At the heart of FRAME is a helpful [macro language](https://substrate.dev/docs/en/knowledgebase/runtime/macros) that makes it easy to create pallets and flexibly compose them to create blockchains that can address a variety of needs.
+At the heart of FRAME is a helpful
+[macro language](https://substrate.dev/docs/en/knowledgebase/runtime/macros) that makes it easy to create pallets and flexibly compose them to create blockchains that can address a variety of needs.